Flajt/Veritas/README.md

 ## Where does what happen?
-It's a package so you can import it (still in development tho).
+It's a package so you can import it (disclaimer: still in development).
+Via: pip install -e ./Veritas
 All code can be found in the `Veritas` folder
 In `src` you can find main.py which is only for development